pmocal/kapsmo-website/README.md

 # kapsmo-website

 Screenshot below.
-Will soon be deployed at http://www.kalpanamohan.com/ and replace the site currently there.
+Will be deployed at http://www.kalpanamohan.com/ and replace the site currently there.

 Site is accessible and responsive.